Skip to content

 • runningcompleted, failed, cancelled

 A production run executes the workflow YAML as committed on the main branch.
-When you click Run in the GUI with no unsaved changes, or call the API with branch: "main":

 2. A Run record is created with status: pending and branch: "main".